 - examine any property or process that "may assist [the CRA] in determining the accuracy of the inventory of the taxpayer or in ascertaining the information that is or should be in the books or records of the taxpayer or any amount payable by the taxpayer."

-Moreover, to access the requested document or property for review, the CRA tax auditor may:
+Moreover, to access the sought document or property for review, the CRA auditor may:

 - enter a premises or business where the document or property is kept (or should be kept); and

 - require any person on the premises "to give all reasonable assistance and to answer all proper questions."